WorldEnterpriseGroup/usiva/Visas Research/EB-2 Checklist.md

-This is a cheklist that consists of the three prongs from  the <a href="https://www.eb2niw.com/matter-of-dhanasar-new-rules-for-niw/">Dhanasar Case</a>.
+This is a cheklist based on the three prongs from  the <a href="https://www.eb2niw.com/matter-of-dhanasar-new-rules-for-niw/">Dhanasar Case</a>.

 **Prong I** - A petitioner has shown that the area of employment is of **substantial intrinsic merit**.